bump-sh/docs/src/_help/continuous-integration/github-actions.md

           file: docs/
 ```

-> Make sure you adapt the name of the branch your deploy will target, aka your destination branch if relevant (`main` in the example above), replace `<BUMP_HUB_ID>` with your Bump.sh hub slug or id and point `file:` to your local API description document folder (`docs/`).
+> Make sure you adapt the name of the branch your deployment will target, _aka_ your destination branch if relevant (`main` in the example above), replace `<BUMP_HUB_ID>` with your Bump.sh hub slug or id and point `file:` to your local API description document folder (`docs/`).
 {: .warning}

 ## Inputs

-* `doc` (required unless it's deployed on a hub): Documentation slug or id.
+* `doc` (required unless you deploy a directory on a hub): Documentation slug or id.
 Can be found in the documentation settings on https://bump.sh/docs

 * `token` (required): Do not add your documentation token here, but create an [encrypted secret](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/creating-and-using-encrypted-secrets) that holds your documentation token.